Company Logo - Home Link

 IS THERE A WAY TO SEE IF THE CHANGING OF THE GUARD IS TAKING PLACE?

-We prefer to rely on information from the websites of The Household Division of the Seven British Army Regiments serving Her Majesty or ChangingGuardguard.com
+I prefer to rely on information from the websites of The Household Division (the Seven British Army Regiments serving His Majesty) or ChangingGuardguard.com

-There are a number of reasons why the Changing of the Guard may not take place, but the most common reason is bad weather.
+There are a number of reasons why the Changing of the Guard may not take place, but the most common reason, as I've said, is bad weather.

 The ceremony never takes place in horrible weather so if there’s a storm or heavy rain, it’s unlikely the ceremony will happen.